Wakes Colne to Bures walk

 This walk is delightful.
 Chappel & Wakes Colne, the station where the walk starts, is a railway museum on every side, with old carriages on display.
 The village and church at Chappel are a foretaste of the lovely architecture to come, along the Colne Valley, such as fine thatched barns and cottages and the neo-Tudor mansion of Colne Priory.
 The lunch pub at Colne Engaine is just past the church, and then the route follows the side of a fishing lake.
 Brooks, farms, woods and undulating hills lead into tea at one of the pubs in Bures.

-Since the last edition there have been some path diversions and a new route is now recommended between Chalkney Wood and Earls Colne.
+Since the last Book edition there have been some path diversions and a new route is now recommended between Chalkney Wood and Earls Colne.
 There is also a diversion around the golf course at Earls Colne.

 Shortening the Walk

 It is a short walk after lunch down to the main road (the A1124), where there are hourly buses going via Wakes Colne viaduct, which is just down the road from the station at which you began the walk; or call for a taxi from the lunch pub.